aineus/aineus/README.md

 `Presently in development.
-Expect working version in couple of days`
+Launching alpha version this Xmas`

 # AINeus